realm/realm-swift/docs/src/docs.md

 {% endhighlight %}
 </div><!--/highlight-wrapper -->

-When dealing with persisted data, however, it is essential that a consistent data schema be enforced for records of the same type.
-In Realm, this means that each persisted RLMObject instance must conform to the current data model for its respective type before it can be accessed.
-If a Realm that contains non-conforming Objects is accessed, e.g. by calling [`[RLMRealm defaultRealm]`](api/Classes/RLMRealm.html#//api/name/defaultRealm), the call will throw an `NSException`.

-### Migrating a Realm
+Just changing your code to the new definition will work fine, if you have no data stored on disk under the old schema.
+But if you do, there will be a mismatch between what Realm sees defined in code, and the data Realm sees on disk.
+In short if you change your schema definition in one of your models then instantiate a realm with [`[RLMRealm defaultRealm]`](api/Classes/RLMRealm.html#//api/name/defaultRealm) (or a similar realm instantiation call), that call will throw an NSException.

-Realms that contain non-conforming Objects must be migrated to the current schema before they can be accessed.
+Realms that contain at least one class that has been redefined must be migrated to the current schema before they can be accessed.
 To make this process easy, Realm provides specialized classes and methods for handling schema migration.

-Migrating a Realm to a new schema takes just two steps:
+Migrating a Realm to a new schema takes just two steps, and must be done before anything else so we recommend you complete them from inside your `[AppDelegate didFinishLaunchingWithOptions:]`:

+### 1. Define a Migration Block

-1. Define an `RLMMigrationBlock` that provides the logic for converting data models from previous schemas to the new schema.
-Within the block, call [`[RLMMigration enumerateObjects:block:]`](api/Classes/RLMMigration.html#//api/name/enumerateObjects:block:) to enumerate each Realm Object type that needs to be migrated, and apply any necessary migration logic.
+An `RLMMigrationBlock` will provides the logic for converting data models from previous schemas to the new schema.

 For example, suppose we want to migrate the 'Person' subclass from above.
-To do this, our migration block would look like the following.
-Notice how for each enumeration the existing RLMObject instance is accessed via an `oldObject` variable, and the updated instance is accessed via `newObject`:
+To do this, the minimal necessary migration block would look like the following:

 <div class="highlight-wrapper">